celt29/reading-notes/Read03.md

 ### Cloning

 `git clone https://github.com/test` which is the repository URL that I want to clone.
 This creates a directory called "test".
-`git clone https://github.com/test To make a diretory that has a name I choose
+`git clone https://github.com/test blank` To make have it make the clone directory inside pf the "blank" directory.